 Nominate Young Credit Union Leaders for WOCCU Scholarship

-Application Deadline is June 2, 2006!
+Application Deadline is June 4, 2007

 May 24, 2007

-Madison, WI—World Council of Credit Unions, Inc. (WOCCU) will award its sixth annual Young Credit Union People (WYCUP) Scholarship to five young credit union leaders at this year’s annual conference in Dublin, Ireland, from July 27-30, 2006.
-Join WOCCU in supporting the future of the international credit union movement by nominating an employee or co- worker by June 2, 2006!
+Madison, WI—World Council of Credit Unions (WOCCU) will award its seventh annual Young Credit Union People (WYCUP) Scholarship to five credit union leaders under the age of 35 at this year’s World Credit Union Conference in Calgary, Canada, July 29-August 1, 2007.
+Join WOCCU in building the future of the international credit union system by nominating an employee or co- worker by June 4, 2007.

-To be eligible for the WYCUP scholarship, nominees must:1) be 35 years of age or younger on January 1, 2006;
+- Be 35 years of age or younger on January 1, 2007.

 World Council of Credit Unions is the global trade association and development agency for credit unions.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.

-World Council has implemented more than 290 technical assistance programs in 71 countries.
-Worldwide, 60,500 credit unions in 109 countries serve 223 million people.
+World Council has implemented 300+ technical assistance programs in 89 countries.
+Worldwide, 68,882 credit unions in 109 countries serve 235 million people.
 Learn more about World Council's impact around the world at www.woccu.org.